IanFinlayson/exploring-cs/chapter10.md

 The value we return can be any value in a Python program such as a constant, variable or expression.

-For example, let\'s say we want to write a function to calculate the area of a rectangle.
+For example, let's say we want to write a function to calculate the area of a rectangle.
 To do this, the information we need is the width and height of the rectangle.
 Because we need to know this to do our task, these should be parameters into the function.
 The result of our